StevenLong/DataRepresentationAndQueryingProject2015/README.md

 ###-- G00317230

 ##Introduction
   This project provides the design and documentation for the dataset "Enrolments (full-time, part-time and remote) by Level, Field of Study (ISCED) and Gender" which covers the 2014/2015 academic year and can be found at http://www.hea.ie/node/1557.

+  It should be noted that the dataset used here is used for example.
+This API can be applied to the dataset from any other year much to the same effect.

 ##Dataset Overview
   This dataset contains data for all full-time, part-time and remote enrolments for Irish Unversities, Colleges and Institutes of Technology, organised by gender of the applicant and the field of study to which they have enrolled.
 The dataset contains total number of enrolments for all Universities, Colleges and ITs, as well as totals for each individual University, College and IT.
 All of these totals are available as a male/female breakdown as well.
 The dataset was recieved in .xlsx (Microsoft Excel Open XML Document) format, and was downloaded from (http://www.hea.ie/node/1557).

-#Data types
+###Data types
   The dataset contains 3 tables, one for Universities, one for Colleges, and one for Institutes of Technology.
 These tables contain roughly the same types of data.
 The data is broken down into enrolment numbers for each institute, and is then further broken down into male and female numbers.
 They can be represented as such:
   - *Institute*: the institute to which the data belongs.
     - ***Field of Study***: The field of study to which these enrolments belong.